bitprj/BitCamp/Slack-Apps/README.md

 **Learning Objectives**

 - Introducing students to webhooks.
-  - Explaining the benefits and usecases for webhooks.
+  - Explaining the benefits and usecases for webhooks (https://zapier.com/blog/what-are-webhooks/).
   - Teaching students how to use a webhook payload.
 - Introducing students to Express and framworks.
   - Teaching students how to get a webhook payload.